My baby has a sticky eye

 If your child has any of the following:

-• Unable to open eye due to swelling.
+- Unable to open eye due to swelling

-• Working hard to breathe, drawing in of the muscles below the rib, unable to talk or noisy breathing (grunting)
+- Working hard to breathe, drawing in of the muscles below the rib, or noisy breathing (grunting)

-• Becomes pale, blue, mottled and/or unusually cold to touch
+- Is pale, blue, mottled or feels unusually cold to touch

-• Difficult to wake up, very sleepy or confused
+- Difficult to wake up or very sleepy

-• Has a fit (seizure)
+- Has a fit (seizure)

-• Develops a rash that does not disappear with pressure and seems unwell (see the 'Glass Test')
+- Has a rash that does not go away with pressure (the 'Glass Test')

 You need urgent help.